 As a student of the Word, you know that the apostle Paul wrote letters to a troubled Corinthian church to bring clarity and understanding to areas where certain teachings had brought much confusion and harm to the Body of Christ.
-One of those areas of confusion that Paul addressed concerned speaking/praying in other tongues.
-In bringing clarity to this issue, it is important to note that Paul wrote in his first letter that “I would that ye all spake with tongues …” (1 Corinthians 14:5).
+One of those areas of confusion concerned speaking/praying in other tongues.
+In bringing clarity to this issue, it is important to note that Paul wrote “I would that ye all spake with tongues …” (1 Corinthians 14:5).
 Then, just a few sentences further down, Paul wrote “I thank my God, I speak with tongues more than ye all.”
 (1 Corinthians 14:18).

 While almost 2,000 years have passed since Paul wrote the Corinthian believers, there is still great confusion in today’s church about speaking/praying in other tongues.
 Just as in Paul’s day, this lack of understanding has needlessly caused God’s gift for all believers (Acts 2:4, 16-19, 39) to be a source of uncertainty and division in the church.
 In pulpits across our land today, well-meaning pastors and teachers continue to misinform believers and rob them of the benefits that come with praying in the Spirit.